Sanotsch2003/MiPro-XG-V1/README.md

 - **[Getting Started Guide](#)**
 - **[Project Overview Presentation](#)**

-*(Replace `#` with actual links to your GitHub wiki, README sections, or documentation files.)*

 ---

 ## **Project Highlights**

 ### **Architecture Diagram**
-*(Include an architecture diagram or flowchart showcasing your processor's design.)*

 ### **FPGA in Action**
 ![FPGA Basys 3 Board](link-to-your-FPGA-image)
-*(Insert a high-quality photo of the Basys 3 board running your processor, possibly with the 7-segment display or UART setup.)*

 ---